godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

 </details>

-### Support for multiple prisma schema
-By default, only single prisma schema can be created in a project that can use only one database as given in the above example.
-To support multiple prisma schemas for different databases, you need to add `output` key in `generator client` block as given in the above sample prisma schema:

 ### Generate prisma client
 This command will generate the prisma client and will sync the database with prisma schema